lucsamsilva/menu-ladeclaration/README.md

 # Menu L'Déclaration

-This is a menu for the restaurant L'DéClaration, builded in pure html, css3 and javascript - used to make animations.
+This is a menu for the restaurant L'Déclaration, maked with html, css3 and javascript

+## User Stories

+- [ ] User can see the foods
+- [ ] After can see the discount
+- [ ] And choose food